pouchdb-community/worker-pouch/README.md

 | &nbsp;&nbsp;&nbsp;`bulkDocs()` - normal | 1027 | Yes |
 | &nbsp;&nbsp;&nbsp;`bulkDocs()` - worker| 1130 | No |

 Basic takeaway: `put()`s avoid DOM-blocking (due to using many smaller transactions), but are much slower than `bulkDocs()`.
-With WorkerPouch, though, you can get nearly all the speed benefit of `bulkDocs()` without blocking the DOM.
+With worker-pouch, though, you can get nearly all the speed benefit of `bulkDocs()` without blocking the DOM.

 (Note that by "blocked the DOM," I mean froze the animated GIF for a significant amount of time - at least a half-second.
 A single dropped frame was not penalized.
 Try the test yourself, and you'll see the difference is pretty stark.)

 Detecting browser support
 ----

-WorkerPouch doesn't support all browsers.
-So it provides a special API to dianogose whether or not the current browser supports WorkerPouch.
+This plugin doesn't support all browsers.
+So it provides a special API to dianogose whether or not the current browser supports worker-pouch.
 Here's how you can use it:

 ```js
 var workerPouch = require('worker-pouch');